awsdocs/amazon-ses-developer-guide/doc-source/faqs-enforcement.md

 + After you make changes that you believe will resolve the issue, sign into the AWS Console and go to Support Center\.
 Reply to the case we opened on your behalf\.
 In your message, provide detailed information about the steps you've taken to resolve the issue, and describe how these steps prevent the issue from happening again in the future\.
 + Be sure to provide any information we specifically request\.
 We need this information to evaluate your case\.

 ### Q6\.
-What's a review?<a name="pr-q6"></a>
+How do I request a review?<a name="pr-q6"></a>

 You can request that we review our decision to place your under review\.
-See the following question for more information about requesting a review\.

-### Q7\.
-How do I request a review?<a name="pr-q7"></a>

 To request a review, sign into the AWS Console and go to Support Center\.
 Reply to the case we opened on your behalf\.

 In your request, provide the following information:
 + Information about the root cause of the event that caused your account to be placed under review\.